aws/awsui-documentation/components/radio-group.md

 # Radio group (RadioGroup)

-A form element that enables the user to choose one of a predefined set of options.
+With this form element, users can choose one of a predefined set of options.